 The DDL log, or metadata log, records metadata operations

-generated by data definition statements such as
+generated by data definition statements affecting table

 TABLE t3 DROP PARTITION p2, where we must make certain